200 hours "Yoga, Arts & Shamanism" Teacher Training

 We share and get deeper into the understanding how a story can touch someone and even has a healing power.
 We get to know the technique of improvising stories and share them with or without words, in a solo and a collective creation.
 We free ourselfs from our fears of not being “good enough” and explore the freedom when we do not have to take our emotions too serious, but can let them flow through expression.

-Movement and Puppetry
+Colours, Object Manipulation and Puppetry

 Voice is one of the most imprtant aspect when you decide to share Tantra Yoga.